You’ve bought yourself a Samsung T5. Or your thinking to getting yourself one.

-But you’ll need to reformat from its default ExFAT format.
-To Mac OS Extended (Journaled) file system.
-Or since Mac OS X Big Sur you can use APFS (Apple File System) for a backup.
+But you’ll need to reformat from its default ExFAT format to APFS (Apple File System) for a backup (since Mac OS X Big Sur).

 You use the Disk Utility software on your Mac to reformat.
 And you can find out how to format your Samsung T5 here.

 And when you’re done pop back here.

 How To Set Up Time Machine To Use Your Samsung T5